tmart234/tmart234.github.io/_posts/2021-07-09-cyber-risk.md

 CVSS v4 is slated to add a safety metric.
 So this is a big win for Life.

-Although, a quick search of "property" in the CVSS CIGs working group's CVSS v4 Working Items resulted in 0 items.
+Although, a quick search of the word "property" in the CVSS CIGs working group's v4 Working Items resulted in 0 results.
 Not sure if this is to be considered but looks unlikely.

 ## Operational Scoring Problems